shanejansen/touchstone/README.md

  * [Rabbit MQ](./docs/mocks/rabbitmq.md)
  * [Add one!](./docs/under-construction.md)

+When running via `touchstone develop`, dev ports for each mock are used.
 When running touchstone via `touchstone run`, ports are automatically discovered and available to your service containers via the following environment variables:
  * `TS_{MOCK_NAME}_HOST` - Host where the mock is running.
  * `TS_{MOCK_NAME}_PORT` - Port where the mock is running.
  * `TS_{MOCK_NAME}_URL` - Complete URL where the mock is running.